PACE-challenge/pacechallenge.org/2021/tracks.md

 Lines are separated by the character `\n`.
 Each line that starts with the character `c` is considered to be a comment line.
 The first non-comment line must be a line starting with `p` followed by the problem descriptor `cep` and the number of vertices `n` and edges `m` (separated by a single space each time).
 No other line may start with `p`.
-Every other line indicates an edge, and must consist of two decimal integers from `1` to `n` separated by a space;
+Every other line represents an edge, and must consist of two decimal integers from `1` to `n` separated by a space;
 moreover, graphs are considered to be undirected.
 Multiple edges and loops are forbidden.
 For example, a path with four edges can be defined as follows: